Klingri/Vortex.Plus/README.md

 ---

 # Known Issues & Stability
-The Vortex+ Web Extension doesn't automatically update on it's own because it doesn't exist on the chrome web store due to the strict requirements by Google.
+The VortexPro Web Extension doesn't automatically update on it's own because it doesn't exist on the chrome web store due to the strict requirements by Google.
 It only has dark mode and a music player for now, and it's in the very early stages of development so expect bugs and thing's to not work untill I make it stable enough.
 - **Performance:** Shaders are currently experimental and may cause lag on lower-end systems.
 - **UI Glitches:** Some text visibility issues may persist on specific platform pages.

-**Report bugs via [GitHub Issues](https://github.com/YOUR_USER/Vortex-Plus/issues) or my Discord Username Klingri, or the Vortex+ discord server.**
+**Report bugs via [GitHub Issues](https://github.com/Klingri/VortexPro/issues) or my Discord Username Klingri, or the VortexPro discord server.**

 > [!IMPORTANT]
 > **Compatibility:** Currently, The Extension is not compatible at all in Firefox and Firefox-based web browsers and On Safari, Chromium works, But the general experience on different browsers may be different from eachother, we can't gurantee that it all works.